Heroes Fight Barehanded

 - Ichise from Texhnolyze, mainly because he's a prize fighter.
 He does get a sword later on.

-- Played with in 3×3 Eyes.
+- Played with in Sazan Eyes.
 Yakumo has to win a kickboxing match against an opponent with a highly superior fighting technique and he can't use magic because of all the muggles betting on the fight.
 So he purposely requests a barehanded kickboxing match without boxing gloves, so he and his opponent will get hurt more, so he can win in the long run due to his healing factor.
+Otherwise, this trope is inverted: Yakumo can fight barehanded but is not shy about using hidden blades, swords and whatever he can pick up for a fight.
+The Dragon Benares instead always fight barehanded (sometimes turning his fingers into claws, but still) or with his Summon Magic.

 - Knights of the Zodiac: While some saints does have some sort of weaponry with them, most of them fights barehanded.
 Usually most of the Big Bad here have weapons of sort.